-This study of the Cape Canaveral shelf used a less often used measure of biomass, i.e. carbon L-1.
+This study of the Cape Canaveral shelf used an uncommon measure of biomass, i.e. carbon L-1.
 Most mean values for the shelf region ranged from 50-150 µg carbon L-1.
 Based on the Redfield ratio and typical chlorophyll a/carbon/dry weight ratios for phytoplankton (Reynolds 2006), the latter range in carbon values equate to approximately 1-4 µg L-1, within the range observed for many coastal environments around the world (Wernand et al. 2013).
 The range also comports with satellite-based estimates for chlorophyll a in the Canaveral shelf region (coastwatch.chesapeakebay.noaa.gov/region_fg.php#k490).
 Based on satellite imagery, surface chlorophyll a concentrations in the near shore fringe of the central and northeast shores of Florida commonly fall within a range of 0.3-3 µg L-1, but can periodically exceed these levels during localized near shore bloom events, such as the 2007 red tide (Hart et al. 2015).
 In the Cape Canaveral region, one exception to the average range was observed in the Fall 2013 sampling event, when mean surface water carbon values reached up to 550 µg carbon L-1, or roughly 15 µg chlorophyll a L-1, during a bloom event of the nitrogen fixing cyanobacterium Trichodesmium and a group of mixotrophic dinoflagellates (i.e. Cochlodinium, Prorocentrum, Protoperidimium, Torodinium, Katodinium, Scrippsiella, and Gyrodinium species).

-Spatial variability in total phytoplankton biomass among the four regions of the Cape Canaveral Shelf study was limited to a higher mean value in bottom water samples from the South Shoal region, compared to the other three regions.
-The latter difference may be related to higher sediment surface chlorophyll a levels in the south Shoal region (Murie et al. 2018), resulting in higher re-suspension of benthic associated microalgae.
-The overall lack of consistent spatial variability of total phytoplankton biomass among the study regions is attributable to the high levels of current and wind-driven circulation in the Cape Canaveral shelf environment.
-A combination of long-shore currents, loop current influences associated with the Gulf Stream and strong wave energy due to the shallow ridge/swale topography of the shelf result in rapid mixing of water masses within the study region (Assaf et al. 1971, Atkinson 1977).
+Spatial variability in total phytoplankton biomass among the four regions of the Cape Canaveral Shelf study was limited.
+However, a higher mean value was observed in bottom water samples from the South Shoal region, compared to the other three regions.
+This difference may be related to higher sediment surface chlorophyll a levels in the south Shoal region (Murie et al. 2018), resulting in higher re-suspension of benthic associated microalgae.
+The lack of consistent spatial variability of total phytoplankton biomass among the study regions is attributable to the high levels of current and wind-driven circulation in the Cape Canaveral shelf environment.
+A combination of long-shore currents, loop current influences associated with the Gulf Stream, and strong wave energy due to the shallow ridge/swale topography of the shelf mix the water masses within the study region (Assaf et al. 1971, Atkinson 1977).
 Previous research shows that biological production in the SAB is “influenced by interaction between the Gulf Stream and adjacent shelf waters” (Lee et al., 1991).
-One study found that these interactions are amplified in areas between 27° and 30°N (Lee et al., 1991), which includes the Cape Canaveral region, in part because of the protrusion of the land feature (Fig. 2-1).
-In the past, high occurrences of phytoplankton biomass have generally occurred within “nutrient-enriched subsurface layers” (Yoder et al., 1981), which are present in this area because of upwelling and eddies caused by interactions between the Gulf Stream and the coastal shelf waters (Lee et al., 1992).
-The Gulf Stream, in addition to wind-driven currents that occur, influences the movement of the water and, therefore, the distribution of phytoplankton within the water column (Xie et al., 2001).
+And, that these interactions are amplified in areas between 27° and 30°N (Lee et al., 1991), which includes the Cape Canaveral region, in part because of the protrusion of the land feature (Fig. 2-1).
+In the past, large abundances of phytoplankton biomass occurred within “nutrient-enriched subsurface layers” (Yoder et al., 1981), caused by upwelling and eddies stemming from interactions between the Gulf Stream and the coastal shelf waters (Lee et al., 1992).
 These currents result in oceanic mixing, which changes the availability of light and nutrients and alters phytoplankton dispersal in the water (Winder & Hunter, 2008).